AtlasC0R3/drop-discord/README.md

 ## How do I use it?
 There are two ways: you can self host it (recommended), or use the already hosted version, that I am personally hosting.

-*Note: I don't mind if you just try the already hosted version just to see if the bot functions, but please, if you do end up using the bot, please consider self hosting it; the one I'm already hosting has huge latency problems and might not always work or be online.*
+*Note: I don't mind if you just try the already hosted version just to see if the bot functions, but please, if you do end up using the bot, please consider self hosting it; the one I'm already hosting might not always work or be online.*

 ### Self-hosting the bot